 Milk tea is one of those food items that are usually overlooked when we talk about local food.
 It is on most menus, but we wouldn’t think twice about its taste.
 With more places popping up in recent years selling bubble milk tea, we wanted to go back to its roots and find some traditional milk tea.
 We searched for the places offering the best milk tea in Macau made the traditional way and some with a modern twist.
 Nonetheless, each place offered a taste of its own that is hard to resist for any milk tea lover.

-(See featured image)
+(See featured image above)

 Carnes Assadas de Keong Kei 強記咖啡

-Opening hours: Monday–Sunday, 8:00am–5:00pm
+Opening hours: Daily, 8:00am–5:00pm

 Sei Kee Cafe 世記咖啡